mendix/widgets-resources/packages-web/rich-text/README.md

 * Ctrl + C: Copy
 * Ctrl + V: Paste
 * -, space : start list
-* tab: adds a tab to the content, will not move focus to next input
+* tab: indents the content when tab key is configured to indent from the widget xml else it will move focus to next element

 ## Dependencies
-Mendix 7.9
+Mendix 7.13.1

 ## Test project
 http://texteditorwidget.mxapps.io